kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 - `component-hierarchy`

-In addition to the wireframes, you should diagram a tree indicating your application's overall component structure.
+In conjunction with the wireframes, diagram a tree indicating your application's overall component structure.

 Discuss how you will nest your components.
 If components will need containers,